saj9191/ripple/README.md

 ### Combine
 The combine function takes all files in a bin and concats the files into one file.
 ##### Arguments
-* batch_size: Number of items to load at once.
+* batch_size: Number of files to combine.
 * chunk_size: Number of bytes to load at once.
 * format: Type of file to be split (.mzML, .txt, .csv)
 * identifier: Property to sort file values by.